Restrictions apply across Victoria

 - non-disposable face masks need to be appropriately cleaned and stored when not in use

-- face shields or protective eyewear that is reusable must be appropriately cleaned after each use
+- protective eyewear that is reusable must be appropriately cleaned after each use

 Deliveries, contractors and visitors attending the workplace

 - Non-essential visits to the workplace should be cancelled or postponed.